 Q. Can my property assessment increase or decrease from year to year?

-A. Yes, your property assessment is based on market value that was established as of July 1, 2016.
+A. Yes, your property assessment is based on market value that was established as of July 1 of the year prior to the tax year.
 Market values may increase or decrease from the previous assessment year depending on location.
-On average, residential property values have stayed the same, only in very few instances where residential property had a slight increase within the County.
+On average, for the 2022 tax year, residential property values have increased; there are very few instances where residential property had an decrease within the County.

 Q. Why is my property assessment different than my real estate appraisal?